Please refer your patients to ophthalmology or low vision services promptly.

 Hospital referral for wet AMD

-Wet age-related macular degeneration is a serious condition which can rapidly lead to permanent sight loss if not treated quickly.
+Wet age-related macular degeneration (AMD) is a serious condition that can rapidly lead to permanent sight loss if not treated quickly.
 The Royal College of Ophthalmologists Guidelines on AMD say that a patient with suspected wet AMD should be referred to a retinal specialist or fast track macular clinic on the same day and seen within one week.

-An optometrist suspecting wet AMD does not need to refer the patient back to their GP.
-Optometrists can legally refer patients direct to hospital services.
+An optometrist suspecting wet AMD does not need to refer the patient back to their GP; optometrists can legally refer patients direct to hospital services.
 They are encouraged to do so both by the Department of Health and their professional bodies because referral back to a GP can cause unnecessary delay.